AskiiXu/mbd-bidw/README.md

     - Open PDI
     - Go the tools menu > Marketplace > MySQL Plugin and install
     - Restart PDI

+In case of using Apache HOP, download it from here [https://hop.apache.org/download/download/](https://hop.apache.org/download/download/) and follow the instructions from (here)[https://hop.apache.org/manual/latest/getting-started.html] to start it.

 **Install Tableau Desktop**